dunglas/mercure/docs/hub/install.md

 Note: Mac OS users must use the `Darwin` binary.

-Then run:
+Then, on Linux and Mac OS X, run:

     ./mercure --jwt-key='!ChangeMe!' --addr=':3000' --debug --allow-anonymous --cors-allowed-origins='*' --publish-allowed-origins='http://localhost:3000'

+On Windows, start PowerShell, go into the extracted directory and run:

+    $env:JWT_KEY='!ChangeMe!; $env:ADDR='localhost:3000'; $env:DEMO='1'; $env:ALLOW_ANONYMOUS='1'; $env:CORS_ALLOWED_ORIGINS='*'; $env:PUBLISH_ALLOWED_ORIGINS='http://localhost:3000'; .\mercure.exe

-On Windows, the Windows Defender Firewall will ask you if you want to allow `mercure.exe` to communicate through it.
+The Windows Defender Firewall will ask you if you want to allow `mercure.exe` to communicate through it.
 Allow it for both public and private networks.
 If you use an antivirus, or another firewall software, be sure to whitelist `mercure.exe`.

 The server is now available on `http://localhost:3000`, with the demo mode enabled.
-Because `ALLOW_ANONYMOUS` is set to `1`, anonymous subscribers are allowed.
+Because the `allow_anonymous` option is enabled, anonymous subscribers are allowed.

 To run it in production mode, and generate automatically a Let's Encrypt TLS certificate, just run the following command as root: